Introduction to Arm® Compiler 6

-ARM® Compiler 6 is ARM's most advanced C and C++ compilation toolchain for ARM Cortex processors.
-ARM Compiler 6 is co-developed alongside the ARM architecture.
-This has enabled the toolchain to be tuned to generate highly efficient code for embedded bare-metal applications ranging from small sensors to 64-bit devices.
+Arm® Compiler 6 is the most advanced C and C++ compilation toolchain from Arm for Arm Cortex® and Arm Neoverse™ processors.
+Arm Compiler 6 is developed alongside the Arm architecture.
+Therefore, Arm Compiler 6 is tuned to generate highly efficient code for embedded bare-metal applications ranging from small sensors to 64-bit devices.

-ARM Compiler 6 is a component of ARM DS-5 Development Studio and Keil MDK-ARM.
-Alternatively, you can use ARM Compiler 6 as a standalone product.
-The list of features and processors supported by ARM Compiler 6 depends on the product edition.
-Refer to ARM Developer for the specification of the different standard products.
+Arm Compiler 6 is a component of Arm® Development Studio, Arm® DS-5 Development Studio, and Arm® Keil® MDK.
+Alternatively, you can use Arm Compiler 6 as a standalone product.
+The features and processors that Arm Compiler 6 supports depend on the product edition.
+See Compare Editions for Arm Development Studio and Arm® DS-5 Development Studio editions for the specification of the different standard products.

-ARM Compiler 6 combines ARM's optimized tools and libraries, with a modern LLVM-based compiler framework.
-The components in ARM Compiler 6 are:
+Arm Compiler 6 combines the optimized tools and libraries from Arm with a modern LLVM-based compiler framework.
+The components in Arm Compiler 6 are:

-The compiler and integrated assembler.
-This compiles C, C++, and GNU assembly language sources.
+The compiler and integrated assembler that compiles C, C++, and GNU assembly language sources.

 The compiler is based on LLVM and Clang technology.

-Clang is a compiler front end for LLVM, providing support for the C and C++ programming languages.
+Clang is a compiler front end for LLVM that supports the C and C++ programming languages.

 armclangassembler and GNU syntax for all new assembly files.

-The linker.
-This combines the contents of one or more object files with selected parts of one or more object libraries to produce an executable program.
+- The linker combines the contents of one or more object files with selected parts of one or more object libraries to produce an executable program.

-- The archiver.
-This enables sets of ELF object files to be collected together and maintained in archives or libraries.
+- The archiver enables sets of ELF object files to be collected together and maintained in archives or libraries.
+If you do not change the files often, these collections reduce compilation time as you do not have to recompile from source every time you use them.
 You can pass such a library or archive to the linker in place of several ELF files.
-You can also use the archive for distribution to a third party for further application development.
+You can also use the archive for distribution to a third-party application developer as you can share the archive without giving away the source code.

-The image conversion utility.
-This can also generate textual information about the input image, such as its disassembly and its code and data size.
+- The image conversion utility can convert Arm ELF images to binary formats.
+It can also generate textual information about the input image, such as its disassembly, code size, and data size.

 - The libc++abi library is a runtime library providing implementations of low-level language features.

 - The libc++ library provides an implementation of the ISO C++ library standard.
-It depends on the functions provided by libc++abi.
+It depends on the functions that are provided by libc++abi.

 A typical application development flow might involve the following: